opnfv/sdnvpn/docs/userguide/feature.userguide.rst

 definition of the related semantics.
 The BGPVPN framework supports a backend driver model with currently available drivers for Bagpipe, OpenContrail, Nuage and OpenDaylight.
-The OPNFV scenario makes use of the OpenDaylight driver and backend implementation through the ODL VPNService project.
+The OPNFV scenario makes use of the OpenDaylight driver and backend implementation through the ODL NetVirt project.

 Hardware requirements
 =====================